EleutherAI/gpt-neox/README.md

 ## Acknowledgements

-We run our experiments on a Kubernetes cluster provided by [CoreWeave](https://coreweave.com/) and a SLURM cluster provided by [Stability AI](https://stability.ai).
+We run our experiments on a Kubernetes cluster provided by [CoreWeave](https://coreweave.com/) and a Slurm cluster provided by [Stability AI](https://stability.ai).
 We are thankful to the DeepSpeed team for their advice and consultation.